There is no right or wrong way when you decide which book and ebook retailers you are going to select.

 For paperbacks, hardcover, and audiobooks, Amazon is absolutely the primary book retailer to use.

 When it comes to ebooks, Amazon gives you two choices about how you can offer your ebooks on the Kindle Store.

 You can upload and publish an ebook on KDP (Kindle Direct Publishing) easily.
 Your ebook will then be available for sale on the Kindle Store on all Amazon sites.

 But when you publish your Kindle ebook, you will be given the option of enrolling in KDP Select.
-This is definitely not the same as the standard KDP.
+It is definitely not the same as the standard KDP.

-If you enrol with a simple click into KDP Select, you will be granting Amazon total exclusivity to your ebook.
-You will not be able to offer your ebook for sale on any other retailer for a period of 90 days.
+If you enroll with a simple click into KDP Select, you will be granting Amazon total exclusivity to your ebook.
+You will not be able to offer your ebook for sale on any other retailer for 90 days.
 Or longer if you also have auto-renew ticked.

 If you want to be able to sell your ebooks on other retailers, do not enter your book in KDP Select.

-But, if you want to offer your ebooks on Kindle Unlimited, you will have to enrol in KDP Select.
+But, if you want to offer your ebooks on Kindle Unlimited, you will have to enroll in KDP Select.

 There are some advantages to KDP Select.
 But be very sure that you know the differences between KDP and KDP Select before making your choice.